NeurodataWithoutBorders/pynwb/docs/source/validation.rst

 Validating NWB files
 ====================

 Validating NWB files is handled by a command-line tool available in :py:mod:`~pynwb`.
 The validator can be invoked like so:

 .. code-block:: bash

   python -m pynwb.validate test.nwb

-This will validate the file ``test.nwb`` against the *core* NWB specification.
-In case of success the output looks like
+If the file contains no NWB extensions, then this command will validate the file ``test.nwb`` against the *core* NWB specification.
+On success, the output will is:

 .. code-block:: text

-  Validating test.nwb against cached namespace information using namespace core.
+  Validating test.nwb against cached namespace information using namespace 'core'.
    - no errors found.

 and the program exit code is ``0``.
 On error the program exit code is ``1`` and the list of errors is outputted.

-If possible the file is validated against the cached namespace specification read from the file itself.
-This can be tweaked with the command line options given below.

-CURRENTLY BROKEN!!!

-Validating against other specifications i.e. extensions can be done using the ``-p`` and ``-n`` flags.
-For example, the following command will validate against the specifications referenced in the namespace file ``mylab.namespace.yaml`` in addition to the core specification.
+If the file contains NWB extensions, then the above validation command will validate the file ``test.nwb`` against all extensions in the file and the core NWB specification.

+To validate against only one NWB extension that is cached within the file, use the ``-n`` flag.
+For example, the following command will validate against the "ndx-my-extension" namespace that is cached within the ``test.nwb`` file.

+To validate against the version of the **core** NWB specification that is included with the installed version of PyNWB, use the ``--no-cached-namespace`` flag.
+This can be useful in validating files against newer or older versions of the **core** NWB specification.

 .. code-block:: bash

-  python -m pynwb.validate -p mylab.namespace.yaml test.nwb
+  python -m pynwb.validate -n ndx-my-extension test.nwb

 ..
-Last updated 2/2020
+Last updated 8/13/2021
 .. code-block:: text

   $python -m pynwb.validate --help
-  usage: validate.py [-h] [-p NSPATH] [-n NS] [-lns]
-                     [--cached-namespace | --no-cached-namespace]
-                     paths [paths ...]
+  usage: validate.py [-h] [-n NS] [-lns] [--cached-namespace | --no-cached-namespace] paths [paths ...]

   Validate an NWB file